Logo of Landscape Atlas

 Regrading and Swales

 The first line of defense is often correcting the land's slope, or grade.
 The building code standard is a 6-inch drop in the first 10 feet of slope away from your foundation1.
 Regrading involves moving soil to create this positive slope.
-For broader areas, contractors may install swales-gentle, shallow ditches covered with grass or rock that channel surface water to a safe discharge point like a storm drain or wooded area2 3.
+For broader areas, contractors may install swales-gentle, shallow ditches covered with grass or rock that channel surface water to a safe discharge point like a storm drain or wooded area.
 This is a fundamental form of surface drainage.

 French Drains and Subsurface Systems

 When water is pooling due to a high water table or percolating through the soil, a subsurface solution is needed.
-A French drain is a trench filled with gravel and a perforated pipe wrapped in fabric, which collects groundwater and redirects it away from problem areas4 5.
+A French drain is a trench filled with gravel and a perforated pipe wrapped in fabric, which collects groundwater and redirects it away from problem areas.
 These are excellent for relieving hydrostatic pressure against foundations and drying out perpetually wet sections of a lawn.

 Catch Basins and Trench Drains

 For capturing large volumes of surface runoff from driveways, patios, or low spots, catch basins (also called drain inlets) are key.
-These are grates set into the ground connected to a solid pipe that carries the water underground to a discharge location5 6.
+These are grates set into the ground connected to a solid pipe that carries the water underground to a discharge location.
 Trench drains are similar, using a long, linear grate ideal for the edge of a pavement or walkway.

 Rain Gardens and Dry Creek Beds